Rafostar/gnome-shell-extension-cast-to-tv/README.md

 ### Optional:
 * [nautilus-python](https://github.com/GNOME/nautilus-python) (for nautilus integration)
-* [cast-to-tv-config](https://github.com/Rafostar/cast-to-tv-config) (manual Chromecast IP config tool - use when having problems with devices detection)

-Nautilus extension is included in Cast to TV (since version 9).<br>
+Nautilus extension is included in Cast to TV (since version 9).
-Alternatively you can manually install [nautilus-cast](https://github.com/rendyanthony/nautilus-cast) on which the included extension is based (please note that they are not the same).

-You can optionally use hardware VAAPI encoding.
-This of course requires working VAAPI drivers.
-More info and how to install VAAPI [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).
+You can optionally use hardware VAAPI or NVENC encoding.
+This of course requires working drivers.
+More info and how to install hardware acceleration [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).

 ## Installation